cobot/cobot-fb/README.md

+# DISCONTINUED

+Facebook does not allow pages with less than 4000 like to add tabs anymore, which makes this app obsolete for most of our customers.
+The current version keeps the service running for those who have installed it in the past already.

 # Info

 A application to show plans in facebook so that potential coworkers can see the services and prices the space offers on the facebook page.